diegoleonds/Evaluation-2/README.md

     - Register and list books

 - Authors
-    - Register and list games
+    - Register and list authors

 ## Instructions